'30% of players can’t afford a loaf of bread' – Elliot Slessor backs Ronnie O'Sullivan in call for cuts to snooker tour

-Elliot Slessor has publicly backed Ronnie O'Sullivan by urging snooker chiefs to pay players expenses or cut back the size of the sport's professional tour.
+Elliot Slessor has publicly backed Ronnie O'Sullivan by urging snooker chiefs to pay player expenses or cut back the size of the sport's professional tour.

 "30% of the tour can’t afford a loaf of bread.
 Either give players expenses or cut the tour and guarantee everybody dough imo," said the world number 43 in a damning statement on Twitter about the state of the game at the lower reaches of the World Snooker Tour rankings.